sully90/SentimentAnalysis/README.md

 # SentimentAnalysis
-Sentiment Analysis using BLSTMs and CNNs in Keras
+Sentiment Analysis on the Sentiment140 dataset of Tweets using BLSTMs, Attention mechanisms, and CNNs in Keras.
+Includes experimental Notebooks on positional encoding which do not require the use of any recurrent layers.

 # Training Data
 You can download the Sentiment140 dataset [here](http://help.sentiment140.com/for-students/).